mmkim1210/1kg/README.md

-# 1000 genomes project LD reference panels by ancestry groups
+# 1000 Genomes Project data by ancestry groups

 This directory stores scripts that prepared LD reference panels by ancestry groups to use for the `GeneticsMakie.jl`.
-The LD panels were downloaded from the [1000 genomes project (Phase3)](https://www.internationalgenome.org/) website.
+The LD panels were downloaded from the [1000 Genomes Project](https://www.internationalgenome.org/) website.

-The ancestry notation is as follow:
+The ancestry notation is as follows:
 - AFR: African
 - AMR: American
 - EAS: East Asian
 - EUR: European
 - SAS: South Asian

 ### Short descriptions of the scripts and the logs directory